quantverse/ptltrader/README.md

 ### Prerequisites

-* [Java SE Development Kit 8](https://www.oracle.com/cz/java/technologies/javase/javase-jdk8-downloads.html) - yes, for building you need this older JDK because of some components used (`pico`), the application then of course runs on newer Java runtime versions as well
+* [Java Development Kit 11](https://adoptium.net/temurin/releases/?version=11) - yes, for building you need this older JDK, the application then of course runs on newer Java versions as well

 ### Building the App

+First you have to build a [patched version of PicoContainer](https://github.com/quantverse/PicoContainer2).
+Please place the library jar (`picocontainer-2.15.1-SNAPSHOT.jar`) to `bundled` folder.

-To build fat application JARs for all platforms just use the provided script `build_all_architectures.sh` or just use `./gradlew shadowJar -PforceArch=<your_arch>` to build for just a single platform of your choice.
+Then to build fat application JARs for all platforms just use the provided script `build_all_architectures.sh` or just use `./gradlew shadowJar -PforceArch=<your_arch>` to build for just a single platform of your choice.

 `./gradlew run` will just build the software and run it for your current platform.